Ferdinand St Maur, Earl St Maur

-Edward Adolphus Ferdinand Seymour, Earl St. Maur (17 July 1835 – 30 September 1869, in Dover Street, London), also 13th Baron Seymour in his own right, was a British aristocrat and soldier.
+Edward Adolphus Ferdinand Seymour, Earl St. Maur, suo jure 13th Baron Seymour (17 July 1835 – 30 September 1869) was a British aristocrat and soldier.
+He was the heir to the duchy of Somerset from his grandfather's death in 1855, but did not succeed due to his early death in London, aged 34.

 Background

-He was the eldest son of Edward Seymour, 12th Duke of Somerset, and Georgiana Sheridan.
+He was the eldest son of Edward Seymour, 12th Duke of Somerset, and Georgiana Sheridan, the daughter of soldier Thomas Sheridan, and one of three sisters, which also produced the author and social reformer Caroline Norton.
 He was styled Lord Seymour until 1863 when his father was created Earl St Maur, of Berry Pomeroy, and he adopted his father's new creation as a courtesy title.
-He was commonly known as Ferdy.
+He was known throughout his life by his middle name, Ferdinand, and commonly nicknamed Ferdy.
 He matriculated at Christ Church, Oxford in 1853.

 Seymour attended the 1856 coronation of Alexander II of Russia, as attaché to Lord Granville.

 Military career

-Seymour joined the Royal Wiltshire Yeomanry Cavalry as a cornet in 1856.
+Seymour was commissioned into the Royal Wiltshire Yeomanry Cavalry as a cornet in 1856.
 He briefly served as a volunteer on the staff in the Anglo-Persian War (1855–1857), alongside Lord Schomberg Kerr and Ulick de Burgh, Lord Dunkellin, and was assigned by James Outram to work with his Political Secretary Robert Lewis Taylor (c.1821–1905) of the Bombay Native Infantry.
 Shortly afterwards, he was at the Relief of Lucknow during the Indian Rebellion (1857–1858).
 His gallantry was recognised by Sir Colin Campbell.

 Back in England, Seymour commanded the 1st Buckinghamshire Rifle Volunteer Corps.
 He also was a cornet in the 4th Dragoon Guards.
 He resigned his Guards commission at the beginning of 1860, and positions of Captain Commandant in the Wiltshire militia by June 1860.

 Seymour went to Italy a civilian volunteer in 1860, and joined Giuseppe Garibaldi's Esercito Meridionale (Southern Army) as a private soldier.
 He assumed the rank of captain on the basis of his British militia rank; and called himself by the pseudonym "Captain Richard Sarsfield".
 He distinguished himself in the Battle of Volturnus in October of that year.
 Garibaldi later confirmed his rank of Captain, by November.